Raycom Sports: Purchase by Gray Television

 On June 25, 2018, Albany, Georgia-based media group Gray Television announced its purchase of Raycom Media (Raycom Sports' parent) for $3.65 billion.
 The FCC approved the sale on December 20, 2018, and it was completed on January 2, 2019, making Raycom Sports a wholly owned subsidiary of Gray.

 In July 2021, Raycom launched the streaming-only Origin Sports Network, which rebroadcasts games featuring famous athletes.
 The network also airs some original programming.

-On July 13, 2023, CW Sports signed a deal with Raycom lasting until 2027 to broadcast 13 college football games and 37 basketball games each season.
-The rights to these games were previously held by Bally Sports.
-Raycom Sports would produce all games for the network.
-The first game of the CW era aired on September 9, 2023, as Pitt played Cincinnati in a non-conference football game.
-Some of these CW stations were former Raycom/ACC Network affiliates that aired ACC coverage for the first time since 2019.
-The CW had started its first sports deal with LIV Golf in early 2023.
+On July 13, 2023, after Bally Sports relinquished its rights to its ACC package, The CW announced that it would acquire the package beginning that season under a four-year deal, with Raycom producing the games for CW Sports.

 In collaboration with Dome Productions, Raycom Sports is handling production of home games for U.S.-based teams in the Professional Women's Hockey League.

+Raycom Sports has been involved in Gray's increasing pushes into regional broadcasting of professional sports; in the 2024–25 season, Gray became the regional broadcaster for the NBA's New Orleans Pelicans, with Raycom Sports handling production for the broadcasts.
+In 2025, Gray and Raycom Sports began a relationship with the Atlanta Braves of Major League Baseball, initially providing production for a package of spring training games on a network of Gray Media stations in the team's market, and airing a regular season package produced by FanDuel Sports Network South.
+When FanDuel Sports Network pulled out of its agreements with MLB teams as part of a wind-down of operations, Raycom would be brought on by the Braves as the production partner for its new television operation BravesVision beginning in the 2026 season.